nye17/javelin/README.rst

-Another important issue in fitting more than two line is, as mentioned earlier in the manual, the default values for ``nwalkers``, ``nchain``, and ``nburn`` won't be adequate because you have a rapid increase in the dimension of the problem.
-Therefore, try to increase these parameters whenever you find the MCMC does not converge well.
+Another important issue in fitting more than two line is, as mentioned earlier in the manual, the default values for ``nwalkers``, ``nchain``, and ``nburn`` may not be adequate because you have a rapid increase in the dimensionality of the problem.
+Therefore, try to increase the values of these parameters whenever you find the MCMC does not converge well.